Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/5-power-bi.md

     _Connecting to the database_

 1. In the ensuing dialog, click **Database** in the menu on the left.
 Enter the user name and password you specified when you created the database server, and select the database server from the drop-down list.
-Click **Connect**, and then click the **Load** button in the ensuing dialog.
+Click **Connect**, and then click the **Load** button in the next dialog.

     ![Entering admin credentials](media/connect-to-database-3.png)